 Schema Visitor & Action Reports

 Schema reports allow for completely unique, custom-generated Analytics.
-Based on your tracking data and defined by your schema, automatically generated reports instantly present the information most significant to you, organized in exactly the manner that you define.
+Based on any AppConnect Apps you have installed, or on your tracking data defined by your schema, automatically generated reports instantly present the information most significant to you, organized in exactly the manner that you define.

 Woopra is engineered to intelligently display your custom data in different ways.
-When setting up schema, you define what kind of data Woopra can expect to see, and how you want it organized.
+When refining your schema setup, you define what kind of data Woopra can expect to see, and how you want it organized.

-Each property that you send to Woopra is defined as a specific type; either text based data, numerical data, or a timestamp.
+Each property that you send to Woopra is automatically defined as a text type when an event is first sent to Woopra, but can be better defined as a specific type; either text based data, numerical data, or a timestamp.

 Whether this data is then represented by automatically generating an Analytics report, incorporated as a column within another report, or stored, but not graphically represented at all, depends on how you define each property’s aggregation in your Schema.